 For me the IUD was a viable option because it doesn’t use hormones, so no mood swings depressive episodes or low sex drive.
 But, the idea of the Infection, The pain AND the fact that your partner can feel the ting inside you isn’t a fair trade off.

-Lastly we have THE IMPLANT.
+Lastly we have

 This is what I’m on and its great but it’s also a whole mess.
 My personal experience of the implant involved a 20 minute non surgical procedure where a matchstick sized little tube was put in my forearm.